MohamedKhedr700/core-action/README.md

 This will allow us to execute the action from the model itself with other methods.

+### Execute action from the model

+We can execute the action from the actionable calss or from `config/action.php` file.

-use `getActions` method to define all actions related to the model.
+- Define `getActions` method in the actionable class.

 ``` php
 <?php